manumonforte/webApp/README.md

 ## How to use it

-In the command Prompt you must be in the rootis file of the app and enter :
+In the command Prompt you must be in the root path of the app and enter :

 `python main.py`